ryan-haskell/elm-spa/docs/public/content/docs/routing.md

 elm-spa add /people
 ```

-This command creates a page at `src/Pages/People.elm` that will be shown when the user visits `/people` in your app!
+This command creates a file called `People.elm` that will be shown when the user visits `/people` in your application.

-These are more examples of static routes:
+These are a few more examples of static routes:

 URL | File
 --- | ---